Your hectic day has finally lulled to a stop.

 - Fear of being left alone

-- Lack of meaning and purpose
+- Lack of meaning in life

 - Feeling empty/hollow inside

-- Absence of true happiness or fulfillment
+- The absence of true happiness or fulfillment

 - Addictive behavior (to escape the emptiness)